bernie724/archi/README.md

 2. arch1core.sh #this is after arch-chroot, bootloader/pacman core
 3. arch2main.sh #this is after reboot, user installed main/desktop/flatpak

-follow the end dialog for the next step...
+follow the end dialog *of each script* for the next steps...
+#### Goal

-My goal is to have a clean, snappy (pun) Arch desktop that is light on core

-and uses flatpak when available and sane.
+My goal is to have a clean, snappy (pun) Arch desktop system that is light on core and uses flatpak when available and sane.
 I like to look forward and find the nice things that are happening in tech.

-For my desktop I like futuristic not modern, what ever happened to beryl.. (-:

-If you use, test or try these scripts.
+For my desktop I like futuristic not modern, what ever happened to beryl.. (-: If you use, test or try these scripts.
 Thank You.
 Any feedback, fixes, improvements, whatnot would be nice.

 -BT [3/28/2023]